The top priority in America right now is getting vaccines into arms as quickly as possible. And we’re just not doing it.

 Given the U.S.’ failure to contain the normal virus variant, our chances of containing supercovid seem basically nil.
 So what we need to do is to get vaccines into arms immediately.

 Unfortunately we’re not doing that either.
 The Trump administration set a goal of 20 million vaccine doses administered by year’s end.
-Well, year’s end is Friday, and while about 20 million vaccine doses have been allocated, so far the number that has been actually administered is less than 3 million (a bit of an undercount due to patchy and slow reporting, but still).
+Well, year’s end is Friday, and while about 12 million out of the promised 20 million vaccine doses have been allocated, so far the number that has been actually administered is less than 3 million (a bit of an undercount due to patchy and slow reporting, but still).
 Shots are simply not going into arms.

 You don’t have to look far to find the reason that the federal government isn’t helping.
 Trump is simply doing the same thing he’s done throughout the pandemic — ignoring the virus, hoping it’ll just go away, and dumping the problem in other people’s laps.